louisbichard/notes/Revision/Cryptography/exam-questions.md

 * The vector can be made public or kept secret ... it's usually random and changed on each use of CBC

 // TODO: SUBMIT THIS ONE TO MEMORY

-### Explain how a message authentication code (MAC) can be created using AES in CBC mode.
-Why is this mode suitable for creating a MAC?

 ###In AES encryption algorithm there are several rounds, eaching containing the operations Add Round Key, Substitute Bytes, Shift Rows, Mix Columns.
 Discuss how will the algorithm be affected in the following separate scenarios: